AronChongyangShi/AronChongyangShi.github.io/_pages/about.md

 I am a senior undergraduate in the Department of Statistics and Data Science at Southern University of Science and Technology.
 My advisor is Prof. Bingyi Jing.
 I am currently in a research program of the National University of Singapore under the supervision of Professor Wang Zhou.

 Now I want to apply for a PhD position to continue to enrich my academic life.
 If you want to know more about me.
 Here is [my CV](http://AronChongyangShi.github.io/files/Resume.pdf).
+And my email is [aron.c.shi@gmail.com](aron.c.shi@gmail.com)

+And there are some of my work on this website, if you are interested, you can also take a look.

 Thanks for your attention to me.

-And there are some of my work on this website, if you are interested, you can also take a look.

 ### Research Interest